This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }

-It has an index member function that can get the index of the current type in the type list you provided.
+It has an index member function that can retrieve the index of the current active type within the list of types you provided.

 Settings s;